White Sox vs. Rangers Player Props Betting Odds

-Player prop bet options for Marcus Semien, Andrew Vaughn and others are listed when the Texas Rangers visit the Chicago White Sox at Guaranteed Rate Field on Tuesday at 8:10 PM ET.
+Andrew Vaughn and Marcus Semien are two of the top players with prop bets available when the Chicago White Sox and the Texas Rangers meet at Guaranteed Rate Field on Wednesday (first pitch at 8:10 PM ET).

 Bet on this matchup or its props with BetMGM!